Ask the Expert: Do I Need An Architect?

 Question: Do I need an architect to design my custom home (even if I have sketched my floor plan myself as well as how I’d like the exterior to look)?

-However, keep in mind that either of these two options may initially cost less than going the route of an architect, but in the end, without some of the very important elements considered in an architectural set of drawings, you may be creating a more costly build for yourself.
+However, keep in mind that either of these options may initially cost less than getting architectural designs from a licensed architect, but in the end, without some of the very important elements considered in an architectural set of drawings, you may be creating a more costly build for yourself.

-You may be overlooking some elements that could result in frustrations, compromised solutions, or even add costs to the build because of missing details.
+You may be overlooking some elements that could result in frustrations, compromised solutions, or even costly mistakes in the build because of missing details.
 A builder can spend many additional hours in the field trying to flush out missing details.
-It becomes increasingly expensive and can drag out the build times when information is lacking at this stage.
+It becomes increasingly expensive and can drag out the build times when information is lacking in the construction phase of the project.

-The investment in a set of plans that thoroughly considers all aspects of the build is worth its value.
+Investing in plans that thoroughly consider all aspects of the building process is worth its value.
 Some of the elements that we’ve seen overlooked without architecture include:

-• The site plan.
-I think the site plan is one of the most significant areas where homeowners most underestimate the value of an architect.
-The home must be set on the lot properly to account for topography, the cost of cutting or filling the land, the most effective way to design the drive, and simply get the cars into the lot and of course here in the mountains – the view!
-These elements can be very costly and very frustrating if not designed with consideration.
-Especially in this mountainous part of the country.
+- The site plan.
+I think the site plan is one of the most significant areas where homeowners most underestimate the value of a professional architect.
+There are many factors to consider: The home must be set on the lot properly to account for topography; the cost of cutting or filling the land must be factored in; the most effective way to design the drive; and, of course, here in the mountains – the view!
+These elements can be very costly and frustrating if not designed with consideration, especially in this mountainous part of the country.

 Architectural Plans From Out of State